paytonjjones/networktools/cran-comments.md

 Downstream dependencies
 -----------------------

-There is 1 downstream dependency for this package (bootnet), which passed checks.
+There are 3 downstream dependencies for this package (bootnet, psychNET, SemNeT), which passed checks.